dosorio/rPanglaoDB/README.md

 rPanglaoDB
 ========
-R package to download and integrate labeled single-cell RNA-seq data from the PanglaoDB database.
+R package to download and merge labeled single-cell RNA-seq data from the PanglaoDB database.

 Install
 -------